smoketurner/dropwizard-zipkin/README.md

   servicePort: 8080

   # Optional properties
-  # Span collector to use (scribe, console, http, kafka or empty)
+  # Span collector to use (console, http, kafka or empty)
   collector: http
-  # If using the scribe collector, provide the endpoint
-  endpoint: 127.0.0.1:9411
   # If using the http collector, provide the baseUrl
   baseUrl: http://127.0.0.1:9411/
   # If using the kafka collector, provide the Kafka bootstrap servers